foxsi/foxsi-smex/idl/docs/spectral_response.md

 Don't forget to run @foxsi-smex-setup-script before trying the routines.

 ;
-; Example: Get and plot the effective area for all 3 FOXSI modules.
+; Example: Plot the effective area for all 3 FOXSI modules.
 ;

 @foxsi-smex-setup-script			; if not already run